hanabi/hanabi.github.io/README.md

 * This convention applies to the *Rainbow Suit (one of each)* variant.
 * Players should save rainbow cards with a number clue.
 * There are two exceptions to this:
-  * if the color clue also touched another critical card
+  * if the color clue also touched another critical card (that is not rainbow)
   * if the color is a stack that is completely played already

 <br />